 The Company maintains a line of credit providing borrowings up to \$1,600,000.
 Interest is payable at a variable rate of 2.644%.
 The Company's investments secure borrowings under the line.
-There was \$900,000 outstanding as of year-end.
+As of December 31, 2024, the Company had not drawn any funds from the line of credit.